Anjok07/ultimatevocalremovergui/README.md

    - All v2 and v4 models have been removed.
    - Ensemble Mode added - This allows the user to get the most robust result from each model.
    - Stacked models have been entirely removed.
-     The new aggression setting and model ensembling have replaced the stacked model feature.
+     The new aggression setting and model ensemble have replaced the stacked model feature.
    - The NFFT, HOP_SIZE, and SR values are now set internally.
    - The MDX-NET AI engine and models have been added.
-     - This is a brand new feature added to the UVR GUI.
+     - This is a brand-new feature added to the UVR GUI.
      - 4 MDX-Net models are included in this package.
      - The MDX-Net models provided were trained by the core UVR developers
      - This network is less resource-intensive but incredibly powerful.